-Share-based compensation expense was \$379 for the three months ended September 30, 2014, a decrease of \$793 compared with \$1,172 for the three months ended September 30, 2013.
-The decrease is due to share forfeitures and cancellations during the second half of 2013 that would result in a smaller expense base being straight-lined over the vesting period.
+Share-based compensation expense was \$401 for the three months ended December 31, 2014, a decrease of \$14 compared with \$415 for the three months ended December 31, 2013.
+The expense is consistent with the comparative period.

 Other expenses (income) from continuing operations